josmar-crwdstffng/angular/aio/content/guide/universal.md

 </div>

-Universal applications use the Angular `platform-server` package \(as opposed to `platform-browser`\), which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.
+Universal applications use the Angular `platform-server` package \(as opposed to `platform-browser`\), which provides server implementations of the DOM, `XMLHttpRequest`, and other low-level features that do not rely on a browser.

 The server \([Node.js Express](https://expressjs.com) in this guide's example\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
 Under the hood, this calls Universal's `renderModule()` function, while providing caching and other helpful utilities.